anuzzzzz/cloudtrail-llm-forensics/CAPSTONE_JOURNEY.md

 ### Step 3: LLM Narrative Generation

-**What I did:** Feed the statistical findings to GPT-4 and ask it to explain what happened
+**What we did:** Feed the statistical findings to GPT-4 and ask it to explain what happened

-Instead of asking the LLM to classify events, I ask it to interpret the patterns I found!
+Instead of asking the LLM to classify events, we ask it to interpret the patterns we found!

-**Example prompt I used:**
+**Example prompt we used:**

 ```
 You are a cloud security forensic analyst.